Recovering the Lost World,

 Note 5 --

-All people do this, find similarities, and assume a connection.
+All people do this: find similarities, and assume a connection.
 We frequently make these connections on a very slim basis.
-The Olmecs had assumed that a flood would separate recreations of the world, based on the flood of 3147 BC and the celestial food of 2349 BC, which last also caused incessant rains and storms.
-The "Chilam Balam" still acknowledges this connection, offering events surrounding 2349 BC as the "Third Reign."
-But the Earth shock of 1492 BC had not involved flooding of the scope of the previous era-endings, and with the shock of 747 BC the flood was also missing, except, of course for the hurricanes due to the electrical arc from a passing planet.
+The Olmecs had assumed that a flood would separate recreations of the world, based on the flood of 3147 BC and the celestial flood of 2349 BC, which last had also caused incessant rains and storms.
+The Chilam Balam still acknowledges this connection, offering events surrounding 2349 BC as the "Third Reign."
+But the Earth shock of 1492 BC had not involved flooding of the scope of the previous era-endings, although the west coastal regions of the Americas were buffeted with massive tsunamis.
+With the shock of 747 BC any global flooding was missing, except, of course for the hurricanes due to the electrical arc from a passing planet.

 [return to text]